Daniel-Hanrahan-Tools-and-Games/Open_Camera/README.md

 The software is configured for 5*5 images.

-Amazon Associate identification is on the homepage and my bio.
+Amazon Associate identification is on the homepage and my profile bio.

 How to build a homemade digital camera:
 What you will need: